A Centerless Virasoro Algebra of Master Symmetries for the Ablowitz-Ladik Hierarchy: The AL hierarchy and a Lax pair for its master symmetries

-\begin{remark} \emph{Looking back at the explicit expressions for the entries of the CMV matrices in Theorem \ref{entries CMV matrices}, the reader will observe that the entries of $A_2$ are obtained from those of $A_1$ by exchanging the roles of the variables $x_n$ and $y_n$.
+which establishes~\eqref{Toda equations}, concluding the proof. \end{proof} \begin{Remark} Looking back at the explicit expressions for the entries of the CMV matrices in Theorem~\ref{entries CMV matrices}, the reader will observe that the entries of $A_2$ are obtained from those of $A_1$ by exchanging the roles of the variables $x_n$ and $y_n$.
 Also $A_1$ contains as entries $-x_{2n+1}$ and $y_{2n}$ and thus $A_2$ contains as entries $x_{2n}$ and $-y_{2n+1}$, $n\geq 0$ (remember that $x_0=y_0=1$).
-Thus the pair of Lax equations in \eqref{Toda equations} completely determines the Ablowitz-Ladik hierarchy in terms of the variables $x_n$ and $y_n$.} \end{remark}
+Thus the pair of Lax equations in~\eqref{Toda equations} completely determines the Ablowitz--Ladik hierarchy in terms of the variables $x_n$ and $y_n$. \end{Remark}